TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 30/Job 30.30.md

 ---

-My skin is black, [and falleth] from me, And my bones are burned with heat.
+My skin grows black and peels from me.
+My bones are burned with heat.